apache/dubbo-admin/ai/component/hooks/README.md

 Each `State` carries metadata (session/interaction ID, iteration, stage, model, tool name) and optional fields like `Degraded`, `FallbackUsed`, `Error` to provide additional context.
-The built-in logging and tracing hooks subscribe to all events; custom hooks can filter by event and tool name through the `Registration` API.
+Logging subscriptions can be selected in YAML or in Go.
+Tracing keeps the complete event set; Go observers use `Registration.Events` and `Registration.Tools`.

 ## Local Jaeger verification